SPSquonK/.SPSquonK/README.md

 ## FlyFF

-I am a FlyFF private server developer in limbo that put most of his energy into refactoring the code and the architecture.
+I am a FlyFF private server developer that put most of his energy into refactoring the code and the architecture.

 **I am not here to earn money** by selling systems or from exploits (I don't have time for that, and my employer would refuse).
 Here is the kind of stupid questions I'm asking myself: https://github.com/SPSquonK/useleSS/issues/2.